nigelhorne/ged2site/README.md

 ged2site
 ========

-Converts a Gedcom file to HTML to create family tree website.
+Convert a Gedcom file to HTML to create a family tree website.

+This is quite complex software, so if you are a genealogist looking to create a website and aren't an IT guru, it would be better to e-mail me on `<njh at nigelhorne.com>`.

-An example dynamic genealogy website that was produced by Ged2site is available at https://genealogy.nigelhorne.com.
+An example genealogy website that was produced by Ged2site is available at https://genealogy.nigelhorne.com.

 It's been tested more extensively with GedComs exported and downloaded from